Azure/Oracle-Workloads-for-Azure/levelup-oracle-on-iaas/lab4/scenarios.md

 …
 ```

-Simultaneously login to the Observer, sudo to Oracle account,  connect to Data guard command line to the Standby SID.
+Simultaneously login to the Observer, sudo to Oracle account,  connect DGMGRL to the Standby SID.

 ```powershell
 $ ssh <adminusername>@<observerip>